-Once a warning is issued, the facility conducts a deep root cause investigation to determine appropriate corrective and preventative actions.
-The Corrective Action Plan (CAP) is submitted to CFIA for approval, and all actions taken will be reviewed to close the CAR.
-All warnings issued in 2022 were resolved and closed.
+When CFIA identifies a concern, the facility conducts a deep root cause investigation to determine appropriate corrective and preventative actions.
+The corrective action plan (CAP) is submitted to CFIA for approval, and all actions taken will be reviewed to resolve the concern.